zkpassport/zkpassport-docs/docs/getting-started/onchain.md

   .gte("age", 18)
   // Bind the user's address to the proof .bind("user_address", "0x1234567890123456789012345678901234567890")
+  // Bind to the chain where the proof will be verified .bind("chain", "ethereum_sepolia")
   // Bind custom data to the proof .bind("custom_data", "my-custom-data")
   // Finalize the query